Shiphrah and Puah: "The midwives feared God"

 The Torah has no word for religion.
-The closest related concept found in the Torah is what it calls "the fear of God" (Exod.
-1:17).
+The closest related concept found in the Torah is what it calls "the fear of God" in Exodus 1:17.
 The midwives apparently believed that God's moral demands outweighed Pharaoh's legal demands.
 For this reason, author Francine Klagsbrun said that the midwives' refusal to follow the Pharaoh's genocidal instructions "may be the first known incident of civil disobedience in history."
 Theologian Jonathan Magonet agrees, calling them "the earliest, and in some ways the most powerful, examples, of resistance to an evil regime".

 The "fear of God" theme is reversed a few verses later when Pharaoh commands the Egyptian people to carry out the genocide (Exod.
 1:22).
 The Egyptians apparently feared Pharaoh more than they feared God, and therefore, participated in the crime.
-Rabbi Joseph Telushkin compared the Shiphrah and Puah's defection with the rescuers of Jews during the Holocaust, many of whom had been religious.
+Joseph Telushkin compared Shiphrah and Puah's defection with the rescuers of Jews during the Holocaust, many of whom had been religious.
 Those who aided the Nazis, on the other hand, feared the Nazis' power more than they feared (or even believed in) God's judgment.

 "Made houses"

 Commentators have interpreted Exodus 1:20–21 in various ways.
 Some scholars argue that the two halves of each verse are parallel, so that it is the Israelites ('who multiplied and grew greatly') for whom God 'made houses'.
-This fits with the reference in Exodus 1:1 to the children of Israel coming down to Egypt, each with his "house".
-However, Magonet notes that the more common view is that the houses are for the midwives - "houses" here being understood as 'dynasties'.
-Rabbinic thought has understood these as the houses of kehunah (priesthood), leviyah (assistants to the priests), and royalty – the latter interpreted as coming from Miriam.
+This aligns with the reference in Exodus 1:1 to the children of Israel coming down to Egypt, each with their own "house".
+However, Jonathan Magonet notes that the more common view is that the houses are for the midwives - "houses" here being understood as 'dynasties'.
+Rabbinic thought has understood these as the houses of kehuna (priesthood), leviya (assistants to the priests), and royalty – the latter interpreted as coming from Miriam.
+See also Exodus Rabba 1:17.

 Names

+The names of Shiphrah and Puah are typical Semitic names.
 The name Šp-ra is found in a list of slaves in Egypt during the reign of Sobekhotep III (around 1745 BCE).
 This list is on Papyrus Brooklyn 35.1446, in the Brooklyn Museum.
 The museum states that "Scholars assume that this is a hieroglyphic transliteration of the Hebrew name Shiphra."
-The name means "to be fair" or "beautiful", and may be related to, or even the same as, the Aramaic Sapphira and (up to slight morphological adaptations) as Shiphrah, the name of the Hebrew midwife.
-The name of the second midwife, Puah, is a Canaanite name which means "lass" or "little girl".
+The name means "to be fair" or "beautiful", and may be related to, or even the same as, the Aramaic Šappira and Shiphrah, the name of the Hebrew midwife.
+The name of the second midwife, Puah, is a Canaanite name which means "young woman" or "little girl".